 Rebecca Kirk Connors (she/her) graduated from Boston University with a BA in English.
 After graduation, she spent time roaming across the map.
 Raised in Bethesda, MD, she has lived in the small town of Shelby, NC and on the west coast, in San Francisco, CA and Seattle, WA.

-She is now back in Boston with her family, where she recently earned an MFA at the Solstice MFA program at Pine Manor College now at Lasell University.
-Along with her writing, she works at the New Art Center in Newton and volunteers at Lily Poetry Review.
-She and fellow poet, Lisa Allen founded The Notebooks Collective as a response to the isolation from Covid-19.
+She now lives in a small Massachusetts mill town with her family.
+She earned an MFA at the Solstice Low-Residency MFA in Creative Writing Program now at Lasell University.
+Along with her writing, she works as a grant writer for CavanKerry Press.
+In addition, she serves on the advisory board of the Solstice MFA Program, is the vice president of the Maynard Friends of the Library and volunteers as web editor at Lily Poetry Review.
+She and fellow poet, Lisa Allen founded The Notebooks Collective, a virtual literary arts organization.
 Through this collective, she teaches workshops, curates events, and provides writing support.

 Her work has recently appeared in Tinderbox Poetry Journal, Menacing Hedge, Glass Poetry Journal and elsewhere.
 Her poems have been nominated for the Orison Anthology and the Pushcart Prize.